Thalaivettiyaan Paalayam: Production

-The series is produced by Arunabh Kumar under the banner of A TVF Creation, the same company that produced it in Hindi version.
-Which has already produced in Tamil Adult Comedy-drama series, Engga Hostel, for Amazon Prime Video in 2023.
-Naga of Marmadesam (1996–1997), Ramany vs Ramany (2001) and Anandhapurathu Veedu (2010) fame, will direct the series.
+The series is produced by Arunabh Kumar under the banner of A TVF Creation, the same company that produced the Hindi version.
+Naga directed the series.

 Casting

 Actor Abishek Kumar was cast main role as Siddharth.
-This is his first role in a main lead role.
-Chetan and Devadarshini was cast as Meenakshi Sundaram and Meenakshi Devi.
-Actress Shylaja Chetlur was cast in episode 8 as District magistrate.
-Chetan, Devadarshini and Shylaja Chetlur has worked with Naga’s series Marmadesam (1996–1997), Ramany vs Ramany (2001), Rudraveena (2004 and Chidambara Rahasiyam (2006).
+This is his a main lead role.
+Chetan and Devadarshini were cast as Meenakshi Sundaram and Meenakshi Devi.
+Shylaja Chetlur was cast in episode 8 as District magistrate.
+Chetan, Devadarshini and Shylaja Chetlur havre worked on Naga’s series Marmadesam (1996–1997), Ramany vs Ramany (2001), Rudraveena (2004 and Chidambara Rahasiyam (2006).

 Release

 The series trailer was released on 13 September 2024.